NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/Expression_mRNA_Pipeline.md

 ## Data Processing Steps

 ### RNA-Seq Alignment Workflow
 The mRNA Analysis pipeline begins with the [Alignment Workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=alignment_workflow), which is performed using a two-pass method with [STAR](http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/STAR.posix/doc/STARmanual.pdf).
 STAR aligns each [read group](/Data_Dictionary/viewer/#?view=table-definition-view&id=read_group) separately and then merges the resulting alignments into one.
 Following the methods used by the International Cancer Genome Consortium [ICGC](https://icgc.org/) ([github](https://github.com/akahles/icgc_rnaseq_align)), the two-pass method includes a splice junction detection step, which is used to generate the final alignment.
-This workflow outputs a BAM file, which contains both aligned and unaligned reads.
+This workflow outputs a genomic BAM file, which contains both aligned and unaligned reads.
 Quality assessment is performed pre-alignment with [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and post-alignment with [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc) and [Picard Tools](http://broadinstitute.github.io/picard/).

+Aliquots that were processed after Data Release 14 have associated transcriptomic and chimeric alignments in addition to the genomic alignment detailed above.
+This only applies to aliquots with at least one set of paired-end reads.
+The transcriptomic alignment reports aligned reads with transcript coordinates rather than genomic coordinates.
+The chimeric BAM file contains reads that were mapped to different chromosomes or strands (fusion alignments).
+The genomic alignment files contain chimeric and unaligned reads to facilitate the retrieval of all original reads.

 [![RNA Alignment Pipeline](images/rna-alignment-pipeline-resized.png)](images/gene-expression-quantification-pipeline.png "Click to see the full image.")